dogtools/dog/DOGFILE_SPEC.md

 ### parameters

 Additional parameters can be provided to the task that will be executed.
-Only works with shell-based executor types.
+Only works with shell-based executors.

 ```yml
   parameters: